How to Raise Happy, Healthy Vegan Dogs

 When Charlie eats all of his food he gets a treat.
 Veganpet make a wide range of treats – available at Loving Hut or online.
 There are also an endless amount of vegan dog treats people can order online, as well as many recipes available online to make your own.

 Charlie loves fruit, so sometimes he gets some fruit, however, the Veganpet website recommends that fruit be fed directly before or after a meal.
 It also recommends keeping fruit to one family of fruit at a time and removing stones and pips, which can be toxic.
-Occasionally Charlie even gets a “doggie” green smoothie after his meal, made by blending water, greens and a little bit of banana or apple.
+Occasionally Charlie even gets a “doggie” green smoothie after his meal, made by blending water, greens and a little bit of banana.
 Dogs like eating some greens, which they often find themselves on their walks by eating grass, although you can also feed them the cat grass from the Veganpet store.
+Charlie even likes munching on raw carrots, what a vegan!

 Other Vegan Products Beyond Food

 Charlie has had some troubles with his hips since I’ve first had him (although these problems have actually improved over time) and one vet recommended human glucosamine for him a while ago.
 Melrose make a vegan glucosamine (available at some health food shops), which is much better than the products most vets will suggest for these kinds of problems, which contain animals such as sharks, fish and other sea creatures.
+I also give him vegan canine Rose-Hip Oil – I buy this online in bulk – much cheaper than it is at pet shops!
 Veganpet make vegan dog toothpaste which you can order from their site and this toothpaste comes with toothbrushes.
 They also have vegan dog shampoo.
+A lot of the more natural dog shampoos available at environmental shops/websites are also vegan – just check the label for no animal products, no animal testing.

 Hints for Happy, Healthy Dogs – Beyond Diet